realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - `Role` objects are essentially smart pointers to their `Info` objects & other `Role` objects.

 ### Minimal Annotations
-- Annotations are used sparingly, and only for the most important things, like @NotNull, @Override, etc.
+- Annotations are used sparingly, and only for the most important things, like @NotNull, @Override, @Suppress, etc.

 ### Acceptable Acronyms